 In 2014, mobile applications, mobile advertising, mobile video marketing, and marketing on popular mobile networking apps such as WeChat, Line, Whatsapp, Vine, Snapchat, Instagram and others will increase exponentially.

 Return on mobile marketing investment will remain an issue that may disturb marketers.
 However, with m-commerce, mobile payments, and innovations by Google India, Flipkart, and many other market leaders, we could see some breakthrough that would increase ROI on mobile marketing.

 In India, localization in 2014 will become endemic.
 I am sure it will gain further ground with the help of Google India search engine, Google Maps, online classifieds (e.g. Quicker), local online search engines (e.g. Just Dial), local listing websites (e.g. Grotal), vertical search engines (e.g. Zomato and ThinkVidya) and others.
 Moreover, websites will increasingly localize as well.

-In digital marketing industry, localization will increase among brands/businesses.
-Many local joints, bars, clinics, super stores, shops, restaurants, clubs, pubs, discs, companies, organizations etc. will also invest in digital marketing to reach their audience online and specifically on mobile.
+In the digital marketing industry, localization will increase among brands/businesses.
+Many local joints, bars, clinics, superstores, shops, restaurants, clubs, pubs, discs, companies, organizations etc. will also invest in digital marketing to reach their audience online and specifically on mobile.

-Undoubtedly, personalization will evolve overtime in to much larger, and it won’t end in any near future.
-However, there are privacy issues attached with it, but despite that, there are many takers for personalization to improve customer experience and delight.
+Undoubtedly, personalization will evolve over time in to much larger, and it won’t end in any near future.
+However, there are privacy issues attached to it, but despite that, there are many takers for personalization to improve customer experience and delight.

 For effective personalization, businesses have to deeply understand their customer behavior and clickstream, and analytics will help them a lot to understand this.
 Variety of analytics and testing will be used in 2014 such as heatmaps, deep analytics, customer journey, A/B testing etc. in order to know what their customers’ wants, needs, and requirements in any particular time, season and moment.